awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-java.md

    import java.time.Instant;
    ```

-## Step 2: Instantiate Amazon Personalize clients<a name="getting-started-java-clients"></a>
+## Step 2: Create Amazon Personalize clients<a name="getting-started-java-clients"></a>

-After you add Amazon Personalize dependencies to your pom\.xml file and imported the required packages, instantiate the following Amazon Personalize clients:
+After you add Amazon Personalize dependencies to your pom\.xml file and imported the required packages, create the following Amazon Personalize clients:

 ```
 PersonalizeClient personalizeClient = PersonalizeClient.builder()